mcheryeth/FiveHundredPxDemo/README.md

 # 500px demo photo app on Android

-This is a demo app that uses the 500px REST API to display a series of beautiful high quality photos categorically.
+This is a demo app that uses the 500px REST API to display a series of beautiful high quality photos.
 Feast for the eyes.
 This README is a work-in-progress, don't be surprised if some steps are missing :).

 ## Setting up your dev environment